llvm/circt/docs/Dialects/Comb/RationaleComb.md

 ### Operators carry signs instead of types

-Operators, in LLVM-2.0 style, which have consistent behavior in module arithmetic with respect to signedness are not modeled with sign.  `comb` operates on signless types with signless operations.
+Operators, in [LLVM-2.0 style](https://mlir.llvm.org/docs/Rationale/Rationale/#integer-signedness-semantics), which have consistent behavior in module arithmetic with respect to signedness are not modeled with sign.  `comb` operates on signless types with signless operations.
 This is in accordance with LLVM's approach.

-Some operations, such as `divu` and `divs`, have different behaviors for signed v.s. unsigned types, thus they are modeled with different ops.
+Some operations, such as division, have different behaviors for signed v.s. unsigned types, thus they are modeled with different ops (`divu` and `divs`).

 ### Selectable truth-table